diyanr/FE595_final/README.md

 **Contributors:** Diyan Rahaman, Jyotsna Ramaswamy

 In this project we try to study the effect if any of financial reports filed by companies to the Securities and Exchange Commission (SEC), on the consequent returns for that year.
-We studied the Annual 10-K earnings reports for 500 of the companies that make up the S&P 500 using filings downloadedfrom the SEC's Electronic Data Gathering, Analysis and Retrieval (EDGAR) website [2] from 2008 to 2018.
+We studied the Annual 10-K earnings reports for 500 of the companies that make up the S&P 500 using filings downloadedfrom the SEC's Electronic Data Gathering, Analysis and Retrieval (EDGAR) website [1] from 2008 to 2018.
 We analyzed the sentiment expressed in the Risk Section (Item 1A.) and tried to correlate it with the quarterly returns observed in the year the report is filed.

 ## Background

-The initial hypothesis that the information contained in financial reports required by the SEC for publicly traded firms in the United States provided can be used to predict subsequent price movements was made in a paper called Lazy Prices (NBER Working Paper No. 25084) by Lauren Cohen, Christopher Malloy, and Quoc Nguyen [1].
+The initial hypothesis that the information contained in financial reports required by the SEC for publicly traded firms in the United States provided can be used to predict subsequent price movements was made in a paper called Lazy Prices (NBER Working Paper No. 25084) by Lauren Cohen, Christopher Malloy, and Quoc Nguyen [2].
 In this paper, they study the language and construction of all financial reports required by the SEC for publicly traded firms in the United States over the two decades beginning in 1995.
-They construct portfolios of firms that had few textual changes in quarter-to-quarter reports and firms that had many changes, and find that portfolios that were long "non-changers" and short "changers" earned a statistically significant value-weighted abnormal return of between 34 and 58 basis points per month—between 4 and 7 percent per year—over the following year[3].
+They construct portfolios of firms that had few textual changes in quarter-to-quarter reports and firms that had many changes, and find that portfolios that were long "non-changers" and short "changers" earned a statistically significant value-weighted abnormal return of between 34 and 58 basis points per month—between 4 and 7 percent per year—over the following year [3].

 ## Approach